aflr/42-Cursus/libft/README.md

 	a = malloc(sizeof(char) * (len + 1));
 	if (a == NULL)
 		return (NULL);
-	copy = n;
+	// Use a long variable to avoid problems with INT_MIN (-2147483648) copy = n;
-	if (copy == 0)
+	// Add zero ('0') char at first position if number is zero (0) if (copy == 0)
 		a[0] = '0';
-	if (copy < 0)
+	// Add minus (-) char at position zero (0) if negative number if (copy < 0)
 	{
 		a[0] = '-';
 		copy = -copy;
 	}
 	a[len--] = '\0';
-	while (copy > 0)
+	// Digits ('0' to '9') are added to the string/array from right to left while (copy > 0)
 	{
 		a[len--] = copy % 10 + '0';